gbeckers/Darr/docs/rationale.rst

 The **first objective of Darr** is to provide an easy way of working with with numeric data array and metadata, without having to worry about the things above.
-Date are persistent on disk in a self-explaining way, making them trivially easy to access in different analysis environments without needing additional explanation of how data is stored.
+Data are persistent on disk in a self-explaining way, making them trivially easy to access in different analysis environments without needing additional explanation of how data is stored.